cliffc2/jormungandr-setup/README.md

 # How to load Jormungandr 0.8.x on Mac OSX
-> Dec 14, cliffc2 - Disclaimer: This is only for reference.
+> Jan 19, cliffc2 - Disclaimer: This is only for reference.
 During the roll out of the Shelley Incentivized testnet, anyone claiming to be a stake pool and requesting a transfer of ada is a scam.
 You will never need to send anyone your ada to delegate your stake.
+This is like the fight club - rule #1, never talk about your private keys, rule $#2...

 [IOHK Shelley testnet documentation](https://github.com/input-output-hk/shelley-testnet/blob/master/docs/stake_pool_operator_how_to.md) \
 [IOHK zendesk guide](https://github.com/cardano-foundation/incentivized-testnet-stakepool-registry/wiki#step-3-fund-your-account) \